 - Professor Christiane Gross (Chair of Quantitative Methods of Empirical Social Research, University of Würzburg)

-- Niklas Barth (LMU München) will talk about "Data construction of communications.
+- Niklas Barth (LMU München): "Data construction of communications.
 Communicative construction of data.
 A sociological overview“

-- Kurt Jaeger (Forum Computer Scientists for Peace and Social Responsibility) will talk about "Algorithms and Predictions"
+- Kurt Jaeger (Forum Computer Scientists for Peace and Social Responsibility): "Algorithms and Predictions"

 as well as other staff members (changes to the programme possible).

 Additionally, all participants are invited to produce data on the topic of algorithms themselves:

 - Which experiences in dealing with Big Data have been made?

 - How are algorithms and their organization modus imagined?